Andes Central School District Addition/Renovation

 Team members met with tribal members during the conceptual process to identify imagery significant to the community.
 Early sketches with more literal sculptural elements gave way to geometric shapes that suggest patterns found in traditional tribal work.
 Three quarried rocks now stand in an outdoor area, and indoor banners describe tribal virtues in both Dakota and English.

 TSP’s architects and engineers embedded sustainable-design features throughout the complex to give the District a high-efficiency facility without the added time and expense for full LEED certification.
 The 55,000 sf addition created a new high school with two gymnasiums.
 Locker rooms are situated to serve both gyms as well as a nearby fitness space that adjoins the wrestling room.
 Each gym has its own entrance from an interior athletic commons that contains the concession stand and ticketing areas.
 The main gym offers bleachers on both sides, while the auxiliary gym has a single set of telescoping bleachers moved from the old high school.
 This secondary gym houses physical-education activities and also can be used for performances.

 A total of 12 flexible classrooms were added to serve middle and high school students.
 These include science “classatories” with movable casework and other furniture to easily transform from classrooms to laboratories and back again.
 There are spaces for career and technical education as well as areas for family and consumer science.
 Four general classrooms feature breakout spaces for small-group study, with each breakout connecting a pair of classrooms.

 Key features are centrally located to serve the entire school.
 A repurposed former gym became a library with new clerestory windows to provide natural light.
 A large, flat ceiling area and a cabinet for a specialty projector allows display of star charts and other imagery.
 Rooms for K-12 music and art also are the center of the new complex.

 The remodel portion was completed for the beginning of the 2018-2019 school year.
-The high school addition opened Jan.
-7, 2019.
+The high school addition opened on January 7, 2019.